Marvoos/cryostations-web-game/README.md

 - Fixed a bug which doubled the cost to freeze workers.
 - Improved UI, cost to freeze workers now displays when there are no cryopods left and dynamic costs based on how many cryopods are available

+11/12/2025

+- Added three new reseach items (Asteroid Capture Program, Propaganda Machine Promotions, Evade Ethics Regulations) and edited the title of "Legal Slavery" into "Sliding into Indentured Servitude".

 ## Development Progress